gateio/gateapi-php/docs/Api/SpotApi.md

     $config
 );
 $order_id = '12345'; // string | The order ID returned when the order was successfully created or the custom ID specified by the user's creation (i.e. the `text` field).
 Operations based on custom IDs can only be checked in pending orders.
 Only order ID can be used after the order is finished (transaction/cancel)
-$currency_pair = 'BTC_USDT'; // string | Specify the transaction pair to query.
-If you are querying pending order records, this field is traded records, this field can be left blank.
+$currency_pair = 'BTC_USDT'; // string | Specify the trading pair to query.
+This field is required when querying pending order records.
+This field can be omitted when querying filled order records.
-$account = 'spot'; // string | Specify query account.
+$account = 'spot'; // string | Specify query account

 try {
     $result = $apiInstance->getOrder($order_id, $currency_pair, $account);